 ROS simplifies initiating character behaviors through configuration rules (see Figure 25).
 For example, the world definition might load the Alice model at a specific offset.
 Next, wait for several milliseconds before performing a particular motion capture file.
 Suppose that motion causes Alice to walk into a couch.
 In that case, the physics engine will prevent her from traversing through solid matter.

-An explicit assumption is that training the model to detect motion-capture falls and similar behaviors implies the ability to observe hemodialysis falls.
+An explicit assumption is that training the model to detect motion-capture falls and similar behaviors implies the ability to observe episodic falling syndrome falls.
 This assumption is reasonable because the study looks for patterns in skeletal movements.
 It would be possible to validate this assumption using freely available videos from Reddit and YouTube channels.
 However, confirming this point is beyond the study’s scope.

 Data Analysis